Art-Sells/Arells/Build-Notes.md

 ## Arells v1

 ### Test Offline
-- refactor HPMMASSTester.tsx to VavityTester
-- remove all MASS/LPP files, APIs and functions
-- rename all HPM files and functions to Vavity
 - copy/paste Aggregator into arellsstore
 - refactor APIs for new Aggregator functions
 - replace orange favicon with general favicon